MansurAli10/Big-Data/README.md

 **Value**:
 Value in the context of data means understanding why you're collecting or storing it.
 Is there a good reason or a specific goal it serves?
 If not, it might not be worth keeping.
 Also, when analyzing data, it's important to think about ethical concerns.

+**Variability**:
+Variability and variety are not the same.
+Imagine going to a coffee shop that offers six coffee flavors.
+If you order the same flavor every day, but it tastes different each time, that's variability.
+The same idea applies to data.
+If the meaning of the data keeps changing, it can make it really hard to make the data consistent and uniform.

 ## Phases of Big Data analysis